-sectionSilverLine: Isolation for Cloud Services
+4. SilverLine: Isolation for Cloud Services

-Figure 1 shows SilverLine components and its layering on virtualized hardware used by cloud tenants.
-The SilverLine deployment comprises: (1) two software modules in the privileged guest OS (dom0), one each for data isolation and network isolation; (2) a labeling service attached to the cloud provider's storage services (e.g., a database service such as Amazon's Relational Database Service); and (3) the Pedigree OSlevel information-flow tracking component installed on all VM instances of tenants who wish to use SilverLine's security.
+Figure 1 shows how SilverLine resides on the virtualized hardware that cloud tenants use in a cloud hosting environment.
+The design has three parts: (1) two software modules in the privileged guest OS (dom0), one each for data isolation and network isolation; (2) a labeling service attached to the cloud provider's storage services (e.g., a database service such as Amazon's Relational Database Service); and (3) an OS-level information-flow tracking component called Pedigree, which is installed on virtual machine instances.
 Cloud tenants that run Pedigree can specify policies that will automatically assign labels to their data using the labeling service attached to the cloud provider's storage services.
-Pedigree then tracks the flow of information using labels between all processes and files within the tenant's VM instances.
+Pedigree then tracks the flow of information using labels between all processes and files associated with the tenant's VM instances.
 If the tenant's data accidentally travels to another tenant's VM or to a machine outside the cloud provider's network, the enforcer component in the dom0 will stop such potential data breaches.
 The network isolation component in each dom0 obfuscates co-residency checks: using a centralized database or service, it rewrites IP address ranges to thwart attackers from singling out a victim tenant's VM; it also normalizes ping times such that the ping times between VMs on the same physical machine are no different than ping times between VMs on different machines.
-We describe data isolation in Section 3.1, and network isolation in Section 3.2.
+We describe data isolation in Section 4.1, and network isolation in Section 4.2.

-3.1 Data Isolation
+4.1 Data Isolation

-We discuss the three components that enable data isolation.
+We discuss the three components of SilverLine that enable data isolation.